What are the NDAC membership types?

 What are the membership fees?

-NDSC expects all NDAC Members, State Leaders and Group Member Representatives to be courteous, professional and respectful to each other, legislators and their staffs, and the broader community in all communications, whether on social media, calls, in-person meetings or otherwise.
+NDSC expects all NDAC Members and Group Member Representatives to be courteous, professional, and respectful to each other, legislators and their staffs, and the broader community in all communications, whether on social media, calls, in-person meetings, or otherwise.
 We want all NDAC Members to be actively involved and have a passion for the mission of NDSC.
 As NDSC represents a diverse constituency, we expect all NDAC Members to advocate in a bipartisan manner.
+Please review the Terms of Membership for NDAC.

 NDAC Group Members